jezcope/python-openrefine-book/src/overview.md

-It is particularly aimed at those working in the Galleries, Libraries, Archives & Museums (GLAM) sector, and many of the examples we will use draw on that background, but that doesn't mean that
+It is particularly aimed at those working in the Galleries, Libraries, Archives & Museums (GLAM) sector, and many of the examples we will use draw on that background, but that doesn't mean you won't be able to use it if your background is different.

 ## What will I learn?

-We hope
+We hope that by the end of this book, you will be able to:

+-